Sakshi58/Banking-Project/README.md

 It is a Java full-stack web application designed to simulate an online bankingp latform
 # Features
-The application allows users to create accounts perform financial transactions manage funds view transaction history securely create new account transfer and deposit money
+The application allows users to
+* create accounts
+* perform financial transactions
+* manage funds
+* view transaction history securely
+* create new account
+* transfer and deposit money

 # Tech Stack
-Frontend - Java , JSP, CSS
+* Frontend - Java , JSP and CSS
-Backend - Java Server
+* Backend - Java Server , Servlet and advance  technologies
-Databases - MySQL
+* Databases - MySQL and JDBC